martinthomson/http2-client-certs/draft-thomson-http2-client-certs.md

 ## The CERTIFICATE_REQUIRED frame {#http-cert-required}

-The `CERTIFICATE_REQUIRED` frame (0xFRAME-TBD2) is sent by servers to indicate that processing of a request is blocked pending certificate authentication.
+The `CERTIFICATE_REQUIRED` frame (0xFRAME-TBD2) is sent by servers to indicate that processing of an HTTP request is blocked pending certificate authentication.
 The frame includes a request identifier which can be used to correlate the stream with a `CERTIFICATE_REQUEST` frame received on stream zero.
+The `CERTIFICATE_REQUEST` describes the client certificate the server requires to process the request.

-The `CERTIFICATE_REQUIRED` frame contains between 1 and 255 octets, which is the authentication request identifier.
+The `CERTIFICATE_REQUIRED` frame contains 1 octet, which is the authentication request identifier.
 A client that receives a `CERTIFICATE_REQUIRED` of any other length MUST treat this as a stream error of type `PROTOCOL_ERROR`.
 Frames with identical request identifiers refer to the same `CERTIFICATE_REQUEST`.

 The `CERTIFICATE_REQUIRED` frame MUST NOT be sent by clients.
 A `CERTIFICATE_REQUIRED` frame received by a server SHOULD be rejected with a stream error of type PROTOCOL_ERROR.

 The server MUST NOT send a `CERTIFICATE_REQUIRED` frame on stream zero, a server-initiated stream or a stream that does not have an outstanding request.